PradeepPant1/personal-digital-assistant-PDA-/README.md

 For home automation rpi is connected to arduino via bluetooth & arduino is connected to a bulb using relay module.
 To make a call arduino is connected to GSM module.

+Project is done in group of 2:
+Pradeep Pant(Myself).
+Rishabh Narula.